Mapping classes associated to mixed-sign Coxeter graphs: Mixed-sign Coxeter systems and associated mapping classes.

 Mixed-sign Coxeter mapping classes are defined on surfaces with boundary, but in some cases the dynamical information contained in the mapping class extends to the closure of the surface obtained by filling in disks.
 This is discussed in Section~\ref{closure-sec}.
 The special case of mapping classes associated to bipartite Coxeter graphs is treated in Section~\ref{bipartite-sec}.
-Section~\ref{orientable-sec} contains examples of minimum dilatation orientable pseudo-Anosov mapping classes for small genus.
+Section~\ref{orientable-sec} gives a table of mixed-sign Coxeter graphs associated to minimum dilatation orientable pseudo-Anosov mapping classes for small genus.

-\begin{remark} \em{ The study of mapping classes using Coxeter graphs and associated reflection groups has a long history in algebraic geometry dating back to the 19th century, particularly in the study of complex surface singularities (see, for example, \cite{Saito98}, \cite{Dolgachev08} and references therein).
-The focus in geometric topology has on the other hand been on representations of the Artin group of a Coxeter graph into the mapping class group.
+\begin{remark} \em{ The study of mapping classes using Coxeter graphs and associated reflection groups has a long history in algebraic geometry dating back to the 19th century, particularly in the study of complex surface singularities (see \cite{Saito98}, \cite{Dolgachev08} and references therein).
+The focus in geometric topology has on the other hand been on representations of the Artin group of a Coxeter graph into the mapping class group (see, for example, \cite{LabruereParis01}).
 The difference comes from the fact the associated bilinear forms left invariant by the respective automorphism groups are different: one being symmetric and the other symplectic.
-From this point of view our results concerning special elements of the Artin group, and Coxeter elements of the Coxeter reflection group are part of an overlap in the two theories (see also \cite{Arnold:Singularities} \cite{Hirz:Sing} \cite{Hirz:Invo})}. \end{remark}
+From this point of view our results concerning special elements of the Artin group, and Coxeter elements of the Coxeter reflection group are part of an overlap in the two theories (see also \cite{Arnold:Singularities} \cite{Hirz:Sing}).} \end{remark}